melange-re/melange/README.md

 code between backend and frontend using Dune's virtual libraries.

 Melange also introduces a ReScript compatibility layer to maintain compatibility with ReScript syntax - preserving access to ReScript's package ecosystem.
+It's only recommended to use it with Melange v1, as both ReScript and Melange have diverged significantly since then.

 A small write-up with more details on the motivation behind this project can be found in the announcement